FractalZeroShadow/The-CoRE-Codex/README.md

 **Validation method:** Proof by Superior Application — frameworks are evaluated by their performance at the Proof Horizon (FUSE/WEDGE/TEAR outcomes), not by consensus or falsifiability.

 **Current status:** Candidate framework awaiting experimental validation.
 Zero pre-registered WEDGE events.
-See `/VALIDATION/Current_Status.md` for honest accounting.
+See [Proof-of-Superior-Application.md](Proof-of-Superior-Application.md)

 ## License